docker-library/faq/SIGNING.md

 ​
 ## How does OpenPubkey compare to Sigstore?
 ​
 OpenPubkey cannot really be compared to Sigstore.
 Sigstore is an end-to-end artifact signing solution, whereas OpenPubkey only binds public keys to OIDC identities for use as part of a larger signing solution.
-OpenPubkey can be complementary to Sigstore, for example [https://github.com/sigstore/fulcio/issues/1056](https://github.com/sigstore/fulcio/issues/1056).
+However OpenPubkey could be complementary to Sigstore or other systems, [for example](https://github.com/sigstore/fulcio/issues/1056).
 ​
 ## Why isn’t Docker using Sigstore for signing Docker Official Images?
 ​